 I have a couple of ear warmer tutorials which offer different styles – though there are an infinite number available in the internet!

-For a generic quick ear warmer, you essentially, pick your fave stitch pattern, yarn and hook and make a long rectangular hook a couple of inches shorter than the head circumference, join it to form a loop and you’re away!
+For a generic quick ear warmer, you essentially, pick your fave stitch pattern, yarn and hook and make a long rectangular band a couple of inches shorter than the head circumference, join it to form a loop and you’re away!

 The twisted headband tutorial shows you how to make a twisted / turban style ear warmer and it works with any stitch pattern and yarn of your choosing.
 I love versatile patterns!